anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This document defines enhancements to bootstrapping a remote secure key infrastructure (BRSKI, RFC8995) to facilitate bootstrapping in domains featuring no or only time limited connectivity between a pledge and the domain registrar.
 It specifically targets situations, in which the interaction model changes from a pledge-initiated-mode, as used in BRSKI, to a pledge-responding-mode as described in this document.
-To support both, BRSKI-PRM introduces a new component, the registrar-agent, which facilitates the communication between pledge and registrar during the bootstrapping phase.
+To support the pledge-responding mode, BRSKI-PRM introduces a new component, the registrar-agent, which facilitates the communication between pledge and registrar during the bootstrapping phase.
-To establishment the trust relation between pledge and domain registrar, BRSKI-PRM relies on the exchange of authenticated self-contained objects --- object security rather than transport security.
+To establishment the trust relation between pledge and domain registrar, BRSKI-PRM relies on object security rather than transport security.

-The approach defined here is agnostic with respect to the underlying enrollment protocol which connects the pledge, and domain registrar to the Domain CA.
+The approach defined here is agnostic with respect to the underlying enrollment protocol which connects the pledge and the domain registrar to the Domain CA.

 --- middle